jyli7/readertron/README.md

 	- most shared from feed
 	- be especially fond of finds that come in via the bookmarklet
 	- producer vs. consumpto (ratio of stories shared to read)
+	- encourage original posts
+	- send e-mail to people with summary of what they've been missing, new content, etc.

 ## MODELS